SunOner/sunone_aimbot/README.md

 - hotkey_reload_config `str`: Reload config.

 ### Mouse:
-- mouse_dpi `float`: Mouse DPI.
+- mouse_dpi `int`: Mouse DPI.
 - mouse_sensitivity  `float`: Aim sensitivity.
-- mouse_fov_width  `float`: The current horizontal value of the viewing angle in the game.
+- mouse_fov_width  `int`: The current horizontal value of the viewing angle in the game.
-- mouse_fov_height  `float`: The current vertical value of the viewing angle in the game.
+- mouse_fov_height  `int`: The current vertical value of the viewing angle in the game.
 - mouse_lock_target `bool`: True: Press once to permanently aim at the target, press again to turn off the aiming.
 False: Hold down the button to constantly aim at the target.
 - mouse_auto_shoot `bool`: Automatic shooting.
 (For some games need [arduino](https://github.com/SunOner/HID_Arduino)).
 - mouse_auto_aim `bool`: Automatic targeting.